KevinFasusi/KevinFasusi.github.io/_posts/2017-11-02-AWS-Lambda-and-Supplychainpy.md

 `$ cd ~/anaconda/envs/suchpy_lambda/lib/python3.6/site-packages`

-I Zipped the dependencies found in the virtual environments site-packages and moved the compressed file to a project directory:
+I zipped the dependencies found in the virtual environments site-packages and moved the compressed file to a project directory:

 `$ zip -r9 ~/Projects/python/supplychainpylambda/scmlambda.zip *`